JJOSEFIN/BarSelfService/README.md

 ## API

 The backend API for drinks is located at http://claremontbarwebapi.azurewebsites.net.
 To browse available endpoints, go to http://claremontbarwebapi.azurewebsites.net/Help.
+Focus on the `get/Products` endpoint at first, to get all available drinks, and look into other endpoints later if you have the time.

 ## You're the boss